Creating content for social media is crucial for your brand to stay relevant, but this content must be of consistent quality.

 This feedback loop will help you refine your buyer personas and content pillars over time.
 The more relevant your content pillars are to your target audience, the more likely your content will resonate with them.

-If you need support creating a social media strategy that aligns with your content pillars, then please get in touch.
+If you need support creating a social media strategy that aligns with your content pillars, then please get in touch with The William Agency.